 - Camps may have different assigned bedtimes depending on the age range of the campers or if their parents are present.
-Make sure you know what time the bedtime is for each camp in which you participate. - Campers must sleep in their own beds 1 camper per bed! - Campers should not set their own bedtime hours.
+Make sure you know what time the bedtime is for each camp in which you participate. - Campers must sleep in their own beds 1 camper per bed.
+Exceptions may be made at Family Camp programs. - Campers should not set their own bedtime hours.
 Some campers may need more sleep and may need to go to bed earlier than others.
-Recommended sleep hours per age group are: - o Ages 4-12 months: 12-16 hours (including naps - o Ages 1-2 years: 11-14 hours (including naps) - o Ages 3-5 years: 10-13 hours (including naps) - o Ages 6-12 years: 9-12 hours - Ages 13-18 years: 8-10 hours - Get campers quiet by quiet time and get lights out by lights out time.
+Recommended sleep hours per age group are: - Ages 4-12 months: 12-16 hours (including naps) - o Ages 1-2 years: 11-14 hours (including naps) - o Ages 3-5 years: 10-13 hours (including naps) - o Ages 6-12 years: 9-12 hours - Ages 13-18 years: 8-10 hours - Get campers quiet by quiet time and get lights out by lights out time.
 Each in-person camp location has different rules related to quiet hours.
 These apply to volunteers as well.
-Be familiar with the quiet hours for your location and abide accordingly. - Once in bed for the night, volunteers are expected to make sure kids are staying quiet and getting their rest.
-Camps and programs are packed with activities and they need sleep. - Ensure that all campers in your group know how to ask for help in the middle of the night should the need arise while in person.
-Setting up a rotating "companion-on-duty" schedule is recommended.
-Make sure the Camp Director has communicated the process so you can participate and support as needed. - Make sure the campers are up and ready for breakfast when in person.
+Be familiar with the quiet hours for your location and abide accordinalv. - Once in bed for the night, volunteers are expected to make sure kids are staying quiet and getting their rest.
+Camps and programs are packed with activities and they need sleep. - Ensure that all campers in your group/cabin know how to ask for help in the middle of the night should the need arise.
+Setting up a rotating "companion-on-duty" schedule is recommended. - Make sure the campers are up and ready for breakfast-time when in person.
 Activities often start right after breakfast so eating in PJs or skipping breakfast isn't an option. - With some campers, bedtime and wake up time also means assisting with daily cares like teeth brushing, showering, clothing reminders, etc. - Monitor campers for signs of inadequate/poor sleep; lack of interest, not participating, falling asleep during activities, more emotions or acting out, short tempered behaviors, clumsiness or increased accidents.
 Insert down time and naps into your days where needed.